 - Are the images of the pages on microfilm legible, or are there significant sections where it is difficult to read the text?

-- If the newspaper is still being published, has the library obtained permission from the current publisher to digitize older issues and make them freely available online?
+- Is the institution willing to obtain permission from the current publisher or rights holder(s) to digitize older issues and make them freely available online?

 - Is there a demonstrated demand for online access to this paper?

 - If the newspaper is digitized, will the nominating library promote the digital project through programs and announcements?